-- 1. Each resident shall be provided with Policy & Behavior Guidelines and Expectations that describe the performance standards of our program, located on the FM intranet page.
-Periodic updates are offered to residents, in writing, through intra-office memos.
-These policies summarize the professional standards and expectations from the State Licensure Board, the American College of Graduate Medical Education, (ACGME), Resident Review Committee (RRC), HCMC, and our department - 2.
+1. Each resident shall be provided with Policy & Behavior Guidelines and Expectations that describe the performance standards of our program, located on the FM intranet page.
+Periodic updates are offered to residents, in writing.
+These policies summarize the professional standards and expectations from the

+- State Licensure Board, the American College of Graduate Medical Education, (ACGME), Resident Review Committee (RRC), HCMC, and our department - 2.
 Each resident is expected to know and follow these policies in an ethical and professional manner, on all rotations, and in all work settings - 3.
 Residents will be evaluated at the end of each clinical rotation in writing by the designated person on each assigned rotation - 4.
 Each resident's performance shall be evaluated quarterly, by the Program Director, faculty, and key clinical staff.
 The results of these summary evaluations shall be made available for review with the resident - 5.
 The evaluations in #3 & #4 shall be regularly reviewed by the Program Director along with other "Performance Reports" submitted by concerned faculty, clinic or hospital staff - 6.
 All performance reports shall be evaluated to determine if they represent a singular "error" or if they represent a more serious deficiency - 7.
 If deficiencies are identified, the Program Director and/or resident advisor, acting in a timely manner, shall meet with the resident to discuss the performance report and establish the level of deficiency and the appropriate remedy - 8.
 Corrective action or remediation need not be progressive, and need not follow the order of actions listed below.
-If in the judgment of the Program Director, the residents' behavior warrants removing the resident from normal duties, suspension or dismissal may be imposed without prior warning
+If in the judgment of the Program Director, the residents' behavior warrants removing the resident from normal duties, suspension or dismissal may be imposed without prior warning. - 9.
+Documentation.
+Any activities related to progressive discipline described in these procedures shall be documented in writing.